What |

 Boomerang Bags |

-Upcycle the material buy sewing it to make reusable shopping bags |
+Boomerang Bags upcycles the material by sewing it to make reusable shopping bags |

 Mattresses |

-Break them down & use fabric to make carpet underlay & weed mats, timber frames for kindling and send springs to metal recyclers |
+Break them down & use fabric to make carpet underlay & weed mats, timber frames for kindling and send springs to metal recyclers. |

 Mobile phones (and landline phones) |

 ARP recycles useable phones and on-sells them cheaply to third world countries, thus enabling people to afford a phone.
-Those that can’t be reused are dismantled and disposed of responsibly. |
+Those that can’t be reused are dismantled and disposed of responsibly.
+Through Mobilemuster over 95% of the materials in a mobile phone are recovered. |

 Paint |

-Paintback – see paintback.com.au for closest location |
+Paintback – see paintback.com.au for closest location (eg Monash Recycling & Waste Centre) |

 Recycling |

-Plastic wrap |
+Plastic wrap & cling wrap |

 Use to make recycled plastic items such as park benches and furniture for schools and kindergartens. |